 A powder coat can also rust due to exposure to harsh environments like rain, snow and beating sun.
 These environmental factors can break down the weakest parts of a coating, like corners or bends that typically receive less coverage.
 As the coating flakes away, water and corrosive elements like salt directly touch the metal.

-How to Protect or Fix a Rusting Powder Coat
+How to Prevent Powder Coat Rust

 Protecting a powder coat begins with the application process.
 The more thorough the application, the fewer imperfections a piece will have.
 With fewer imperfections, the part will be less exposed to environmental factors.
 You can also protect against dings and use a gentle cleaning agent to avoid breaking down the coating after it has been applied.